-It is a fruit farm, hosting more than 30 different fruits and depending on season you get to taste different ones.
+It is a fruit farm, hosting more than 30 different fruits, and depending on the season you get to taste different ones.

-It’s about a one hour tour, where a guide will drive you with a buggy through the park with many stops for you taste the fruits, feed some fishes and take pictures on many different places.
+It’s about a one-hour tour, where a guide will drive you with a buggy through the park with many stops for you to taste the fruits, feed some fish, and take pictures of many different places.

 The are many nice scenic spots around the park.